Contents

 Natural Light.

 Houses are becoming greener.
-Conserving energy is a significant foundation of residential LEED certification.
-LEED houses use up to 30% less energy than non-leed houses. skylights bring totally free, clean, natural light into homes, reducing the quantity of artificial light needed in a home.
+Conserving energy is a significant cornerstone of residential LEED accreditation.
+LEED houses consume to 30% less energy than non-leed houses. skylights bring totally free, clean, natural light into homes, decreasing the amount of artificial light needed in a home.

 Heat Gain When Required.